By Geert De Clercq

 Majority shareholder Impala will buy about 170 million euros worth of shares in order to retain a majority stake, but if demand is high, current shareholders including Impala and Bpifrance may offer additional shares that could boost the total offer to 711.5 million euros.

-Barbaro said Impala, which earlier this year sold its minority stake in listed power retailer Direct Energie to Total <TOTF.PA>, had no intention of selling Neoen.
+Barbaro said Impala, which earlier this year sold its minority stake in listed power retailer Direct Energie to Total

 "We are totally the kind of beauty that would attract big utilities or oil firms who want to go into renewables... but the choice to remain independent is clear and is assumed by our lead shareholder," Barbaro said.